Contents quick links

 6. Geographic information about the type locality

-Information about all new names should be entered into the same form field.
+Information about all new names should be entered in a document included with or part of the final submission.
 Separate the six items above with semicolons (;) and end the list with a period or full stop (.).
 Authors should not register new names in ZooBank themselves.
-Registration will be done by the PE editors.
+Registration will be done by the PE editors when publication date and page are available.

 Acknowledgements